tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 - **Accelerator-optimized:** The perfect choice for massively parallelized Compute Unified Device Architecture ([CUDA](https://developer.nvidia.com/cuda-zone#:~:text=CUDA%C2%AE%20is%20a%20parallel,harnessing%20the%20power%20of%20GPUs.)) compute workloads, such as machine learning and high-performance computing.
 This category is specifically tailored for workloads that demand GPU acceleration, ensuring exceptional performance for tasks that require substantial graphical processing power and parallel computing capabilities.

+{{% warning %}}

+Save on unnecessary costs!
+GPU-enabled VMs are vital for deep learning tasks like language models.
+However, for other uses, GPUs are redundant and increase expenses.
+See an example on how suboptimal GPU usage can slow compute time [here](https://rstudio-pubs-static.s3.amazonaws.com/15192_5965f6c170994ebb972deaf18f1ddf34.html).

+{{% /warning %}}

 A good choice to beat memory hitches and supercharge processing could be going with an **NVIDIA L4 g2-standard-32** machine.
 It's packed with 128GB of RAM and a GPU, perfect for heavyweight computing, but still cost-friendly.

 While we won't dive into all the configuration bells and whistles here, remember Google Cloud is your playground for [custom-tailoring your instance](https://cloud.google.com/compute/docs/machine-resource) just the way it better suits your needs.